Lorna-London/Lorna-London/README.md

 - 👋 Hi, I’m @Lorna-London
 - 👀 I'm interested in front-end development
-- 🌱 Currently learning JavasScript, React and DSA
+- 🌱 Currently learning JavaScript, React and DSA
 - 💞️ Open to collaborating on a variety of projects